chaps-io/gush/README.md

 end
 ```

-Now `SaveJob` will only execute after both its ancestor finish without errors.
+Now `SaveJob` will only execute after both its parents finish without errors.

 With this simple syntax you can build any complex workflows you can imagine!